 The Packaging section of the window allows you to choose what type of parcel you’re shipping.

-Choose "Box," "Envelope," "Package," "Pak," or "Tube" from the Packaging drop-down box.
+Choose "Box," "Envelope," "Package," "Pak," or "Tube" from the Packaging drop-down box and set the weight.
+If the items on the document already have the weight set in the Unit Weight column on the DocumentItems tab, those combined weights will be set in the weight box.
+It can be adjusted however.
 You can also add package dimensions, if applicable.

 Once you select and fill out your options, choose which carrier(s) you’d like to request rates from (UPS and/or FedEx) under the fields you selected/filled out.
 Then, click on the [Request Rates] button to search all the rates for each carrier and service.